 A man shops in a Greek public market.
 The Greek government banned free plastic bags at the start of 2018.
 (Photo: Giannis Papanikos/Shutterstock)

 The first step is an "impact assessment" to determine the best way to tax the use of single-use plastics.
-The EU also wants its member states reduce the use of bags per person from 90 a year to 40 by 2026, to promote easy access to tap water on the streets to reduce the demand for bottled water and to improve states' ability to "monitor and reduce their maritime litter."
+The EU also wants its member states to reduce the use of bags per person from 90 a year to 40 by 2026, to promote easy access to tap water on the streets to reduce the demand for bottled water and to improve states' ability to "monitor and reduce their maritime litter."

 African countries have seen mixed success

-Plenty ofAfrican nations have engaged in curbing the use of plastic bags over the years.
+Plenty of African nations have engaged in curbing the use of plastic bags over the years.
 Some countries, including Gambia, Senegal and Morocco, have banned plastic bags, while others, like Botswana and South Africa, have instituted levies on plastic bags.

 The success of these efforts vary from country to country; in fact, there's a black market for plastic bags in a few of them.
-The levy on thicker plastic bags in South Africa, for instance, has been a partial failure, according to a University of Cape Town 2010 study [PDF], due to the levy simply not being high enough, so consumers incorporate the cost into their purchases.
+The levy on thicker plastic bags in South Africa, for instance, has been a partial failure, according to a University of Cape Town study, due to the levy simply not being high enough, so consumers incorporate the cost into their purchases.
 Meanwhile, Rwanda saw an uptick in black market sales and smuggling of plastic bags following a 2008 ban.
 Police have set up checkpoints at various border crossings to search people for the contraband.

 In perhaps the continent's longest-running plastic bag struggle, Kenya instituted the world's toughest ban on plastic bags in August 2017, with punishment ranging from steep fines to prison sentences.
 This represented the country's most severe attempt to ban the use of plastic bags over a 10-year effort.
 Even this, however, hasn't stopped the production of plastic bags, and night raids have been considered to disrupt the illegal manufacturing of plastic bags.

-Banning plastics is tricky to navigate in the U.S.
+Bans tricky to navigate in the U.S.

-This might not surprise you, but plastic bag politics in the U.S. are decidedly scattershot.
+This might not surprise you, but plastic bag politics in the United States are decidedly scattershot.
 Cities and their respective counties may end up with different policies in place, with cities acting ahead of their counties, which can cause confusion if you need to go shopping in one city on your way home to another city but you don't have any reusable bags with you.
-Some states, like Florida and Arizona, have banned the ban of plastic bags, while South Carolina is close to doing the same.
-While that eliminates confusion for sure, it doesn't actually solve the environmental problem.
+While a city may pass an ordinance banning plastic bags, the state could effectively overturn that ruling, which is what happened in Texas.

 Editor's note: This article has been updated since it was originally published in March 2018.